daattali/beautiful-jekyll/index.md

 subtitle: Climate and Energy Policy Research
 ---

 Hi there, I am Emil Dimanchev and I am a climate policy researcher and consultant.
-My areas of focus include energy systems, carbon pricing, and techno-economic modeling.
+My areas of focus include energy systems, policy design, and techno-economic modeling.

 ### Research
 I am a Senior Research Associate at the MIT Center for Energy and Environmental Policy Research.
 My research leverages diverse methods matched to the problem at hand, with a focus on quantitative models.